What Is Oracle Database

 • PostgreSQL – the most advanced open source database.

-Oracle Database allows you to quickly and safely store and retrieve data.
+Oracle Database enables you to store and retrieve data quickly and safely.
 Here are the integration benefits of the Oracle Database:

-• Oracle Database has its networking stack that allows application from a different platform to communicate with the Oracle Database smoothly.
+• Oracle Database has its own networking stack that allows applications from different platforms to communicate with the Oracle Database smoothly.
 For example, applications running on Windows can connect to the Oracle Database running on Unix.

-• ACID-compliant – Oracle is ACID-compliant Database that helps maintain data integrity and reliability.
+• ACID-compliant – Oracle is an ACID-compliant Database that helps maintain data integrity and reliability.

-• Commitment to open technologies – Oracle is one of the first Database that supported GNU/Linux in the late 1990s before GNU/Linux become a commerce product.
+• Commitment to open technologies – Oracle was one of the first databases to support GNU/Linux in the late 1990s, before GNU/Linux became a commercial product.
 It has been supporting this open platform since then.

 Oracle Database has several structural features that make it popular:

-• Logical data structure – Oracle uses the logical data structure to store data so that you can interact with the database without knowing where the data is stored physically.
+• Logical data structure – Oracle utilizes a logical data structure to store data, allowing users to interact with the database without being aware of its physical storage location.

-• Partitioning – is a high-performance feature that allows you to divide a large table into different pieces and store each piece across storage devices.
+• Partitioning is a high-performance feature that enables you to divide a large table into separate pieces and store each piece across multiple storage devices.

-• Memory caching – the memory caching architecture allows you to scale up a very large database that still can perform at a high speed.
+• Memory caching – the memory caching architecture enables you to scale a very large database while maintaining high performance.

-• Data Dictionary is a set of internal tables and views that support administer Oracle Database more effectively.
+• Data Dictionary is a set of internal tables and views that support administering the Oracle Database more effectively.

-• Backup and recovery – ensure the integrity of the data in case of system failure.
+• Backup and recovery – ensure the integrity of data in the event of system failure.
 Oracle includes a powerful tool called Recovery Manager (RMAN) – allows DBA to perform cold, hot, and incremental database backups and point-in-time recoveries.

-• Clustering – Oracle Real Application Clusters (RAC) – Oracle enables high availability that enables the system is up and running without interruption of services in case one or more server in a cluster fails.
+• Clustering – Oracle Real Application Clusters (RAC) – Oracle enables high availability, which allows the system to remain up and running without interruption of services in the event of one or more server failures in a cluster.

 Oracle provides three main editions of Oracle Databases as follows:

-1) Enterprise Edition (EE) is the common and expensive edition of the Oracle Database.
+1) Enterprise Edition (EE) is the standard and expensive edition of the Oracle Database.
 It has the following characteristics:

 • No maximum number of CPUs